You want smart political talk without the meltdowns?

 We know where they're headed with subpoenas.

-There will be investigations into President Joe Biden and his son Hunter and their foreign business dealings.
+There will be investigations into President Joe Biden and his son, Hunter, and their foreign business dealings.

-And then the rest of the the plan for Republicans, as I understand it, is to implement what they call their commitments to America.
+And then the rest of the plan for Republicans, as I understand it, is to implement what they call their commitments to America.

 Will that work?

-It's a game changer, the country changes.
+It's a game changer.

-They're gonna turn their man.
+They're going to turn their heads.

 Let me ask this.

-If Joe Biden lied to the country and had was deeply involved in Hunter's foreign business dealings where he made millions without experience, and we can show a money trail that proves that he benefited financially.
+If Joe Biden lied to the country and was deeply involved in Hunter's foreign business dealings where he made millions without experience and we can show a money trail that proves that he benefited financially, is that going to be a big scandal?

-Because he put out his tax returns, and there's no mention of that on his tax returns.
+Well, it's a felony because he put out his tax returns and there's no mention of that on his tax returns.

 So that's a fairly easy one.

-If they can trace actual cash going from Hunter Biden or services, by the way.
+If they can trace actual cash going from Hunter Biden or services, by the way, that's what got the Trump organization in trouble in New York City, the services aspect of it.

 That's how big a story this is.

-Uh, have a great time.
+Have a great time.

 I hope you relax like you planned.